WDI-SEA/react-classes-to-hooks/README.md

 **First** - think about how you would like to refractor our app's existing code to move from a class based component decleration for each component to a functional component/hook based action for our app.

 **Second** - once updated to functional based components add in the functionality to:
-    - add an item from input to our task list.
+* add an item from input to our task list.
-    - on click, delete an item from our task list.
+* on click, delete an item from our task list.

+> NOTE: This project's 🐞 is more than just a typo!
+It requires more refactoring, you might even delete it all together.

 ## 📦 Deliverable
 See checklist of features final app should include below.